chrislo27/RhythmHeavenRemixEditor/README.md

 Rhythm Heaven is not my property - it is the property of Nintendo.
 This is just a community project and this is free for others to use however they like (abiding by the code's GPL-3.0 license).

-RHRE3 logo designed by @GlitchyPSIX.
+RHRE3 logo designed by [GlitchyPSIX](https://www.youtube.com/user/supermarioglitchy33/).
 Audacity and the Audacity logo is a trademark of Dominic Mazzoni.